kgracia44/kgracia44.github.io/_posts/2016-8-29-capstone_post.md

 Hello there!

 Regardless of whether it was intentional or by chance, I'm very excited that you have come across my blog post for my Capstone Project!
 In this post, I will describe my final project for the Data Science Immersive program at General Assembly (Summer 2016 Cohort).
 I will start off with some context, then an overview of my methods and findings, and conclude with some insightful take-aways for the problem I chose to explore.
+If you want to check out the step-by-step process of the project methodology as well as detailed information over the code and data that was used, head over to my github repository for this Capstone Project: <a href= "https://github.com/kgracia44/DSI-projects/tree/master/Projects_Weekly/Capstone_Project">Capstone Github Repo</a>

 Here we go!